ctu-mrs/ctu-mrs.github.io/docs/system/preparing_for_a_real-world_experiment.md

 Your node should be running even before takeoff, in a "deactivated" state (e.g., not sending "goto" commands).
 You should have an activation service, which will be called (manually) after the takeoff is finished.
 This way, if your node crashes for some reason, we can see it even before takeoff, which saves time and batteries.
-Also, starting a new ros node can be hard on the CPU load, which is not what we want during flight.
+Also, starting a new ROS node can produce spikes in the CPU load, which is not wanted during flight.

 ### The real world is different than simulations.